TALK is a tool designed to guide clinical team debriefing.

 It promotes a supportive culture of learning and patient safety.

-The World Health Organisation recommends clinical debriefing for team reflection after tasks, shifts or events.
+The World Health Organisation recommends clinical debriefing after tasks, shifts or events.

 Clinical debriefing is a team conversation about what has happened during a case.
-Any aspects of patient care may be discussed and everybody's perspective matter
+Any aspects of patient care may be discussed and everybody's perspectives matter

 Step 1: Target